Spebelgenenst/AuraVision/README.md

 # wheel-images
-A fancy search image searchengine to precisely search for images
+A fancy image searchengine to precisely search for images